lapps/lapps.github.io/Documentation.md

 - Installing a service manager - requirements (debian, rhel, osx), start with virgin machine (JetStream instance)
   - Quick applicatin process to get 200K service units, which should allow us to run the grid for a year
   - [http://wiki.lappsgrid.org/manuals/service-manager/install-service-manager/index.html](http://wiki.lappsgrid.org/manuals/service-manager/install-service-manager/index.html)
+  - Keith's one-step-install script (written for debian/ubuntu), Keigh had a RHEL version
+  - Now an easier proces:
+    - requires postgress, tomcat 7 installation, Java 8 (latest manager (Jan 2017)
+    - get the service manager war and put it on tomcat
+    - start/stop tomcat to create database, using tomcat scripts
+    - there are two sql scripts that need to be run to set up tables in postgress
+    - vevice-manager.xml needs to be edited

 - How to create services - wrapping, discriminators, LIF, WSEV, registering
   - [Wrapping services](https://github.com/lapps/org.lappsgrid.examples) - README.md file in org.lappsgrid.examples repository